Arthur-Matias/Arthur-Matias/README.md

   ### Welcome to my GitHub Profile

   <p align="center">
-      I'm a Software Engineer & Graphic Designer from Brazil in love with graphics and visual stuff, like numerical simulations, computer graphics, layouts construction, 3D, 2D, VFX, VR, animation, games and etc.
+      I'm a Software Engineer & Graphic Designer from Brazil (Currently moving to Portugal 🇵🇹) in love with graphics and visual stuff, like numerical simulations, computer graphics, layouts construction, 3D, 2D, VFX, VR, animation, games and etc.

-  Currently moving to Portugal 🇵🇹

   Solid knowledge on the Adobe Suite with, photo editing, video and animations.
   Software Development with TypeScript, HTML, CSS and frameworks (for Web, Mobile and Desktop frontend, backend and Data Vizualization), C# (Console Apps, Unity games) and Python (Data Science, Numerical Sims.)
   </p>